Arizona Native Scholars Grant

 Wildcat Tuition Award -$10,000

 No, you do not need to submit a deferment request for ANS.
-When you return to the University you will automatically be reviewed for continued ANS funding.
+When you return to the University you will automatically be reviewed for continued ANS funding if you meet all other eligibility and deadline requirements.
 However, please note that any terms you are away from the University will count against the total semesters of eligibility.

 Note, if you have a merit tuition scholarship, you must submit a Financial Aid Deferment Request for any terms you are away from the University.